carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   //===----------------------------------------------------------------------===//
   ///
   /// \file
-  /// \brief This file contains the declaration of the Instruction class, which is
+  /// This file contains the declaration of the Instruction class, which is the
-  /// the base class for all of the VM instructions.
+  /// base class for all of the VM instructions.
   ///
   //===----------------------------------------------------------------------===//